MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/simplified-signup/migrate-data-business-standard.md

 You can also use Exchange admin center to import everyone's email.
 For more information, see [migrate multiple email accounts](/Exchange/mailbox-migration/mailbox-migration).

-## Move data from Teams for life to Teams for work
+## Move data from your personal Teams account to new Teams for work account

 1. Open Microsoft Teams, select your profile icon, and then **Add work or school account**.

-1. Follow the steps to add your new account to Teams.
+2. Follow the steps to add your new account to Teams for Business Standard.
 Check out [Sign in and get started with Teams](https://support.microsoft.com/office/sign-in-and-get-started-with-teams-6723dc43-dbc0-46e6-af49-8a2d1c5cb937) for more info.

 ### Access Teams chats